 More than 80 tanks, filled with 250.000 liters of seawater, host about 150 different species of Mediterranean marine organisms, making it one of the most complete current Mediterranean aquariums.
 The reason why we think that the Aquarium is well worth a visit is that tanks are handmade with artificial and natural materials to accurately reproduce the habitat of each species of the Mare Nostrum and of the Tuscan Archipelago.

 You will probably lose the perception of time admiring sharks, fishes, turtles, crustaceans and mollusks, marbled newts, starfishes, and sea urchins.
 We guess that sea lovers cannot miss a visit.
-We also think it might be interesting both for adults and children to learn how to recognize, appreciate and protect sea life.
+We also think it might be interesting both for adults and children.
+They can learn how to recognize, appreciate, and protect sea life.

 Where to Sleep on Elba Island